Nicolle Payne

-Nicolle Katherine Payne (born July 15, 1976) is an American water polo player.
+Nicolle Katherine Payne (born July 15, 1976) is an American water polo player who competed for the University of California Los Angeles.
 The goalkeeper was a member of the US teams that won the silver medal at the 2000 Sydney Olympics and the bronze medal at the 2004 Athens Olympics.

-High school and college career
+After ending her elite competitive Water Polo career, and graduating UCLA in 1998, she coached water polo for UCLA and Team USA.

+Gahr High School

-Payne, a three-year water polo letterman at Gahr High School in Cerritos, California, gained additional water polo experience as a starter on the 1995 U.S. Junior National Team that earned a gold medal at the Pan American Games.
-Payne earned first-team all-league, team MVP, and All-California Interscholastic Federation honors.
+Payne was born July 15, 1976 in Paramount, California.
+She was a letterman three-years in water polo at Gahr High School in Cerritos, California where she played goalie on the boy's team and was coached by Victor Flynn.
+During her High School years, Payne earned first-team all-league, team MVP, and All-California Interscholastic Federation honors, and received All-American honors three times.

+UCLA

-Payne was the first woman recruited onto UCLA's new Title IX women's water polo team in 1994.
+Payne was the first woman recruited onto UCLA's new Title IX women's water polo team in 1994 where she was coached and trained primarily by Head Coach Guy Baker.
+Payne played for the Bruins as goalkeeper through 1998, serving as a team Captain each year.
 In the 1996 season, she recorded 175 saves and a 3.07 goals against average (GAA).
-Payne was chosen as the National Player of the Year as a freshman.
-Nicolle Payne was hurt early in the 1997 season with a herniated disk and a strained vertebra, but she later returned to accumulate a 4.22 GAA in 72 quarters of play.
-The All-American goalkeeper captained the Bruin team from 1995–1998 and was a member of three national championship teams from 1996 to 1998.
+She was chosen as the National Player of the Year as a freshman.
+Though hurt early in the 1997 season with a herniated disk and a strained vertebra, she later returned to accumulate a 4.22 GAA in 72 quarters of play.
+The All-American goalkeeper captained the Bruin team from 1995–1998 and was a member of three national championship teams from 1996 to 1998 led by Coach Baker.
 Payne finished her career at UCLA with her third national championship in 1998, with 13 saves in the final game.
 Her 2.77 GAA and 225 saves remain UCLA records.
-Payne graduated from UCLA in 1998 with a degree in biology.
+Payne graduated UCLA with a Biology degree in 1998.

-On October 9, 2009, Payne was inducted into the UCLA Athletics Hall of Fame.